CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 ##### Examples

-Here is the API endpoint for Transfort For London
+Here is the API endpoint for Transport For London

 https://api.tfl.gov.uk